 The Company provides an informal process for shareholders to send communications to the Board of Directors.
 Shareholders who wish to contact the Board of Directors or any of its members may do so in writing to Allied Motion Technologies Inc., 23 Inverness Way East, Suite 150, Englewood, Colorado 80112.
 Correspondence directed to an individual board member will be referred, unopened, to that member.
-Correspondence not directed to a particular board member will be referred, unopened, to that member.
+Correspondence not directed to a particular board member will be referred, unopened, to the Chairman of the Board.